CS 112

 8 points total; individual-only

-Consider the following class, which is intended to serve as a blueprint for objects that encapsulate two pieces of data: a seat code (A, B, C, D, E, or F) and seat row, which must be an integer number from 1 to 30, inclusive.
+Consider the following class, which is intended to serve as a blueprint for objects that encapsulate two pieces of data: an even integer and a non-negative real number:

 }